Friend and foe, world leaders coming together for Mandela

 "AMANDLA!"

-On the day, diplomacy is unlikely to detract from the outpouring of emotion expected at the seven-hour ceremony at the gigantic bowl-shaped Soccer City, a stadium steeped in Mandela history.
+On the day, diplomacy is unlikely to detract from the outpouring of emotion expected at the 7-hour ceremony at Soccer City, a gigantic bowl, steeped in Mandela symbolism.

-It was there that the Nobel peace prize winner made his last public appearance three years ago, waving to fans from the back of a golf cart at the World Cup final.
+It was there that the Nobel Peace Prize laureate made his last public appearance three years ago, waving to fans from the back of a golf cart at the World Cup final.

-Since his death, South Africa has been gripped by mass emotions unrivalled since the day Mandela was freed from jail, and his victory in the first all-race elections four years later, in 1994.
+Since his death, South Africa has been gripped by mass emotions unrivalled since the day Mandela was freed after 27 years in apartheid jails, and his victory in the first all-race elections four years later, in 1994.

 On Sunday, worshippers filled churches, mosques, synagogues and community halls, offering praise and prayers for a man celebrated as "Father of the Nation" and a global beacon of integrity, rectitude and reconciliation.

-Tributes flowed in from around the world and across political and religious divides.
+Tributes have flowed in from around the world and across political and religious divides.

-Besides Obama, three former U.S. presidents - Jimmy Carter, Bill Clinton and George W. Bush - will also be in Johannesburg.
-Top hotels are struggling to deal with the avalanche of high-profile celebrity Mandela mourners.
+Besides Obama, three former U.S. presidents - Jimmy Carter, Bill Clinton and George W. Bush - will also be in Johannesburg, and top hotels are struggling to deal with the avalanche of high-profile celebrity Mandela mourners.

 LYING IN STATE